tpcofficial/almace-scaffolding/_app/_posts/note/2021-02-10-the-search-for-free-and-good-linux-essential-courses.md

 # What do I recommend

-An unbiased, honest opinion would be Coursera.
+If you're from the UK and a full-time student also enrol for CyberDiscovery for a free SANS Foundation 6-month course

+I'd go ahead and take up the Linux Foundations series of courses, there are other options out there but if you aren't eligible for free SANS Foundations TLF offers an amazing selection of Linux courses.

+Any LinkedIn users, check out these courses here, they'll look great to LinkedIn employers (also ensure you take the skill exam on your profile):

+* [https://www.linkedin.com/learning/learning-linux-command-line-2/learning-linux-command-line](https://www.linkedin.com/learning/learning-linux-command-line-2/learning-linux-command-line "https://www.linkedin.com/learning/learning-linux-command-line-2/learning-linux-command-line")
+* [https://www.linkedin.com/learning/linux-bash-shell-and-scripts/welcome](https://www.linkedin.com/learning/linux-bash-shell-and-scripts/welcome "https://www.linkedin.com/learning/linux-bash-shell-and-scripts/welcome")

+They offer a lovely wide selection of courses from people whose reputation you can quickly verify.

+That's it for freebies, TLF offers great content alongside LinkedIn

+I would steer away from Udemy and edx.

+I'd also go ahead and recommend Coursera, it's a great option for £36 a month, I'd put it aside until Uni or college when you can balance education and work.

 Coursera allows you to take a course from a well-established company, which can produce a certificate to be a provider to an employer.

 It offers courses from the Linux Foundation, Google, Red Hat and more for you to take as well.

 I'd highly recommend OSS Development, IT Automation with Python, Computer Security and Systems management alongside Getting Started with Linux Terminal if you still suck with ba/a/sh

 All the courses are in-depth with many having a point of contact to talk to if you have any questions etcetera.

 I also believe that labs are going to be introduced (if not already), so you should go and check it out.

-If you're from the UK and a full-time student also enrol for CyberDiscovery for a free SANS Foundation 6-month course

-Any LinkedIn users, check out these courses here, they'll look great to LinkedIn employers (also ensure you take the skill exam on your profile):

-* [https://www.linkedin.com/learning/learning-linux-command-line-2/learning-linux-command-line](https://www.linkedin.com/learning/learning-linux-command-line-2/learning-linux-command-line "https://www.linkedin.com/learning/learning-linux-command-line-2/learning-linux-command-line")
-* [https://www.linkedin.com/learning/linux-bash-shell-and-scripts/welcome](https://www.linkedin.com/learning/linux-bash-shell-and-scripts/welcome "https://www.linkedin.com/learning/linux-bash-shell-and-scripts/welcome")